AndreasChristensen89/janken-bossu/README.md

 * Information should not be detailed but fast to read and understand, and straight to the point.

 ### Color Scheme
-Colors are chosen to represent a bright cartoony world, which aims to give users a positive and light-hearted feeling.
+Colors are chosen to represent a generally bright cartoony world, which aims to give users a positive and light-hearted feeling.
-* Background color: **rgb(116 158 173)** - this is the same color as the background picture's floor, allowing for extensions of the picture.
+In all stages of the game and on all pages there is always a play between green and blue.
+Blue is the general color while green is always present but more scarcely found, and it used to represent something positive.
+There is at all times at least one green element on the screen, which is meant to attract the users' eyes.

+Color names are found via https://www.htmlcsscolor.com/hex/749EAD.

 * Background picture:
     * Main blue of window: rgb(114 217 237)
     * Darkest building: rgb(113 175 188)